 If swimming is too difficult, many of its benefits can also be gained in slower, standing water aerobic exercises performed in shallow water.

 Ok, so not all of us are `morning people’.
 When I was at my heaviest, mornings were a real struggle and while I do consider myself a morning person, the last thing I felt like doing was springing out of bed!
-Feeling lethargic, tired & stressed was how I felt everyday, that is until I introduced certain things into my daily routine that helped me shed around 40 kilos.
+Feeling lethargic, tired & stressed was how I felt everyday, that is until I introduced certain things into my daily routine that helped me lose 40 kilos.
 These things have become a morning ritual that I deliberately make time for no matter what.

 - Lemon water: The first I do each morning is prepare a glass of warm water with a squeeze of lemon juice.
 Lemon is rich in vitamin C which is just the thing we need to boost our immune system, especially this time of the year!
 I’ve also found that it aids in appetite control.
 Lemons contain `pectin’ which is a fibre found in citrus fruits which make us feel full.